-Operating the engine without air filters, or damaged filters, will allow dirt to enter the engine, causing rapid engine wear.
+Operating the engine without air filters, or with damaged filters, will allow dirt to enter the engine, causing rapid engine wear.
 This type of damage is not covered by the Distributor's Limited Warranty.

-- 1. Unscrew and remove the air cleaner cover screw, then remove the air cleaner cover. - 2.
+- 1. Unscrew and remove the air cleaner housing cover screw, then remove the air cleaner housing cover. - 2.
 Remove the paper filter from the air cleaner housing.
 Remove the foam filter from the cover. - 3.
 Inspect the filters, and replace them if they are damaged. - 4.
 Clean the filters.

-Paper filter: Tap the filter several times on a hard surface to remove dirt, or blow compressed air [not exceeding 207 kPa (30 psi)] through the filter from the inside.
+Paper filter: Tap the filter several times on a hard surface to remove dirt, or blow compressed air [not exceeding 30 psi (207 kPa)] through the filter from the inside.
 Never try to brush off dirt; brushing will force dirt into the fibers.